 Our Stay in Gigantes Hideaway Tourist Inn

-From Estancia Port, a staff from the resort escorted us to the passenger boat that leaves at 1PM.
-We were dropped off in Barangay Asluman, where we rode habal-habals to the Gigantes Hideaway Tourist Inn.
+From the port, a staff from the resort escorted us to the passenger boat that leaves for Gigantes Norte.
+We were dropped off at Barangay Asluman.
+From there, we rode habal-habals to Gigantes Hideaway Tourist Inn.

-The inn provides basic amenities.
-We stayed in a nipa hut with a fan, and perhaps my only complaint is that there are insects at night.
-There is a mosquito net in the room, but since we weren’t aware of the insects we didn’t use the net on our first night.
-I think it’s also better to bring an insect repellent just to be on the safe side.
-There are also air-conditioned rooms available for picky guests.
+We stayed in a nipa hut with fan.
+My only complaint is that there were insects at night.
+There is a mosquito net in the room, but since we weren’t aware of the insects we didn’t use it on the first time.
+I think it’s best to bring an insect repellent to be on the safe side or book an airconditioned room if you’re a picky guest.